pdt1806/DisLife-backend/README.md

 ### 📝 2.
 Create a .env file based on the example file

-- `API_KEY` is a secret key used for authorization when the DisLife app connects to this server.
+- `PASSWORD` is used for authorization when the DisLife app connects to this server.
 You can set it as anything you want, and you can change it anytime.
 - To get the API key for ImgBB, which will then be put into `IMGBB_KEY`, do the following:

 1. Go to [ImgBB](https://imgbb.com/) and create an account.